-Worship: Each day, all the small groups within a given age range will come together for worship (in the era of COVID, these will be distanced and open-air gatherings).
-Worship is led by a volunteer pastor, youth director, or educator from one of the churches that support us, or one of Cedarkirk’s unit coordinators.
+Worship: Each day, all the small groups within a given age range will come together for worship.
+Worship is led by a volunteer pastor, youth director, or educator from one of the churches that support us, or one of Cedarkirk’s unit coordinators or directors.
 Besides lots of singing, each worship highlights the day’s theme from our curriculum and usually includes some creative or energetic way of relating to that theme.
 We recognize that some campers have grown up in a church, while others have never been to church, so worship is presented in a way that all campers and staff can take something from it.
-Regardless of a camper’s background, worship at camp looks a lot different from what most kids think “church” is, and we encourage them to explore that feeling: that worshiping God can happen anywhere, whether inside a sanctuary or under a tree.
+Regardless of a camper’s background, worship at camp looks a lot different from what most kids think “church” is, and we encourage them to explore that feeling: that connecting to God can happen anywhere, whether inside a sanctuary or under a tree.

 Philosophy: In terms of theology at camp, we see our job as helping kids figure out where they fit into God’s story.
 We are privileged to meet campers at a time when many of them are wrestling with who they are, what their place is in the world, and what faith means to them as they transition from child to youth to young adult.
 Our job is simply to encourage them in that journey, to provide love and support, and to challenge them to do the difficult work of loving and serving others.

 Foremost, we want every camper to understand that they are created by a God who loves them unconditionally, exactly as they are; by a God who will never stop pursuing them, no matter what they do or where they go.
 With that foundation in place, campers are free to explore an idea or Bible verse, wrestle with it as individuals and as a group, and figure out what it means for them.
 Our goal is for campers to leave with a greater understanding of what it means to have a relationship with God, and the knowledge that they can continue to cultivate that relationship – and some of the practices they learned at camp – when they go home.